 - Take care of yourself

 Parenthood can be exhausting, yet extremely rewarding.
 Self-care is important and maximizing your rest opportunities can help you manage the extra demands.
 Don’t be afraid to ask for help from family, friends or anyone else in your support network.
 Finding a few moments every day for movement and physical activity can also help you manage stress and physical demands.
-For extra tips and tricks, visit a chiropractor.

 - Mama OT, “25 Tips for Preventing Injury in Infant Caregivers”, January 27, 2013.